jzrake/lunum/README.md

 ***

 Returns an array with the array's dimensions as a table.
-If the optional argument 'kind' is the string 'array', instead the shape as a Lunum array.
+If the optional argument `kind` is the string `array`, instead the shape as a Lunum array.
 Two ways of printing the shape of an array are

     print(unpack(A:shape())